 The school parking lot is used primarily for the faculty and staff of Oakland Catholic High School.

-There are a limited number of parking spots available to the students.
+There are a limited number of parking spots available to the students and parking can not be guaranteed.

-Any student who will possess a valid driver’s license before September 30, 2018 may be eligible for an Oakland Catholic parking permit.
-If a student receives their license after September 30th they can submit an application for 2nd semester if there are spots available.
+Any student who will possess a valid driver’s license or driver's permit may be eligible for an Oakland Catholic parking permit.

 Permits will be awarded in the following order: